rjldg/game_of_war/README.md

-# Card Game: Game of War using C++ Object Oriented Programming Fundamentals
+# Card Game: Game of War using C++ Object Oriented Programming Fundamentals by rjldg